ovh/docs/pages/cloud/private-cloud/nsx-07-configure-nat-redirection/guide.en-gb.md

 ---
-title: Implementing NAT for port redirections
+title: Configuring NAT for port redirections with NSX
 slug: nsx-configure-nat-redirection
-excerpt: How to Configure NAT to Create Port Redirection
+excerpt: Learn how to configure NAT to create port redirections
 section: NSX
 order: 07
+updated: 2023-02-27
 ---

 **Last updated 27th February 2023**

 ## Objectif

-**Comment configurer le NAT pour créer une redirection de port avec NSX**
+**Learn how to configure NAT to create port redirections with NSX.**

 > [!warning]
 > OVHcloud provides services for which you are responsible, with regard to their configuration and management.
 It is therefore your responsibility to ensure that they work properly.